caarmen/air-quality-rss/README.md

 The server will be available at `http://localhost:8888/pollen-rss`.

 There is only one route, `/pollen-rss`, which returns the RSS feed.
+Query params:
+* `latitude`: latitude of the location to fetch pollen info for.
+* `longitude`: latitude of the location to fetch pollen info for.

+Example: localhost:8888/pollen-rss?latitude=45.758&longitude=4.7

 # License
 This project is licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.